spautz/limited-cache/README.md

 #### `maxCacheSize` (number, default: 100)

 Number of key/value pairs to keep in the cache.
-Items will be removed to stay within the limit.
+A falsy value will make it limitless.

-#### `maxCacheTime` (milliseconds, default: 1 day)
+#### `maxCacheTime` (milliseconds, default: 1 day, max: 1 year)

 Time after which an item is removed.
-Use a falsy value to disable.
+A falsy value will make it the 1-year maximum.

 ## Low-level functions